 TO: All staff

-- It is more likely to be experienced by younger people (those aged 18-29 years), Aboriginal and Torres Strait Island people, people living with disability and those in the LGBTIAQ+ community.
+- Sexual harassment is more likely to be experienced by younger people (those aged 15-29 years old); Aboriginal and Torres Strait Islander people; people living with disability; and people with diverse sexual orientations, gender identities, or gender expressions.

-What to do if you need to report an instance of sexual harassment or inappropriate behaviour at work:
+What to do if you need to raise an instance of sexual harassment or inappropriate conduct:

-- Utilise our company employee assistance program for follow up support.
-[Share contact details for EAP].
+- Contact our employee assistance program for follow up support.
+[ADD CONTACT DETAILS FOR EMPLOYEE ASSISTANCE PROGRAM].
 The information you share in these sessions will remain confidential.

-Our policies and standards relating to the workplace behaviours we hold ourselves accountable to are available for review here [Add link].
+- The policies and standards relating to the workplace behaviours we hold ourselves accountable to are available for review here [ADD LINK].

-We expect you to think about how your conduct impacts others.
-All managers will be speaking with their teams in the week ahead to emphasise that we do not tolerate disrespectful conduct towards our colleagues.
+We all have a role to play in creating and maintaining a safe and respectful culture.
+All managers will be speaking with their teams to explain the new federal positive duty and to emphasise that we do not tolerate any form of sexual harassment or related inappropriate conduct.
 I suggest you read through our policies and feel free to ask your managers for clarification on any of the details.

-If we are going to succeed in creating safe workplaces where harassment is a thing of the past, we all need to work together and live our commitment to respect each other.
+If we are going to succeed in creating safe and respectful workplaces where sexual harassment is a thing of the past, we all need to work together and live our commitment to respect each other.

 If you have any questions, please don’t hesitate to reach out to me.